PDA-UR/Sketchable-Interaction/SI-Doc/abstract_concept/abstract_concept.md

 ### Effect

-Actions occur once regions collide or are part of a user-defined *process-graph*.
+Interactions occur once regions collide or are part of a user-defined *process-graph*.
 In order to trigger effects, region involved in the collision must satisfy the effect's *capability* requirement.
+Therefore, effects are a special kind of *attributes* which are unique for each class of interactive region.
+Attributes such as *position* and *scale* are present in every interactive region.
 If both regions are capable to handle effects (e.g. one is capable of emitting an effect, and the other, is capable of receiving that effect), the effects are applied to the regions.
 For example, moving a delete region into another region triggers the *deletion effect* which every region by default is capable of receiving.
 Therefore, the other region is deleted.